Home › How Litigation Costs Behave > When procedural efficiency and cost outcomes divergeWhen procedural efficiency and

 how to respond to an opponent’s position

-Instead, the process develops through successive steps, each of which supports continued engagement.
+Instead, the process develops through successive steps, each of which supports continued progression.

 Information asymmetry